salseeg/ping-indicator/README.md

 Star/Watch the project to encourage further improvements.

-The latest .deb package available at http://salseeg.github.io/ping-indicator/
+The latest .deb package is available at http://salseeg.github.io/ping-indicator/